ToniEstarlich/The-Global-News/README.md

-# Global News
+# The Global News
  <img src="./assets/screenshots/responsive-news.jpg" alt="Desktop Screenshot" width="330"><br>
-**Global News** is a fictional digital news platform that promotes independent journalism, free from corporate, political, or financial influence.
+**The Global News** is a fictional digital news platform that promotes independent journalism, free from corporate, political, or financial influence.
 This project showcases a responsive website that organizes news into various categories (sports, politics, technology, and business) while maintaining an accessible and scalable structure.

 ---